-We here exploit the synergy between ALMA and JWST to investigate the connection between the kinematic nature and metallicity gradients of star-forming galaxies (SFGs) at \zcristal, a previously under-explored area.
+In this work, we exploit the synergy between ALMA and JWST to investigate the connection between the kinematic nature and metallicity gradients of star-forming galaxies (SFGs) at \zcristal, a previously under-explored area.
 Our analysis combines ALMA-CRISTAL survey data \citep{HerreraCamus2025}, which provides high-resolution kinematic information via the \cii\ line emission, with JWST NIRSpec IFU data from primarily the \acj\ survey \citep{Faisst2026}, which enables the measurement of chemical abundance gradients using strong rest-optical nebular lines that are commonly used at lower redshift.

 Our sample consists of a homogeneously selected set of main-sequence (MS) SFGs representative of the galaxy population at \zcristal.
-Building on the kinematic analysis presented in \citet{Lee2025b}, we aim to explore the relationship between internal dynamics and chemical abundance distribution in these galaxies, and investigate potential differences between disk and non-disk galaxies classified in \citet{Lee2025b}.
-The differences between the kinematic classifications using the ALPINE and CRISTAL data are discussed in more detail by \citet{Lee2025b}.
+Building on the kinematic analysis presented in \citet{Lee2025b}, we aim to explore the relationship between the internal dynamics and chemical abundance distribution in these galaxies and investigate the potential differences between disk and non-disk galaxies classified in \citet{Lee2025b}.
+The differences between the kinematic classifications using the ALPINE and CRISTAL data are discussed in more detail in the work by \citet{Lee2025b}.

-Separate work by \citet{Faisst2025} will present a more detailed analysis of the integrated metallicity and mass-metallicity relation. \citet{Fujimoto2025} will discuss the cosmic evolution of metallicity gradients, and in conjunction with \lopez, they will present the metallicity maps for the full \acj\ sample.
-This work builds upon the analysis of \citet{Fujimoto2025} by incorporating a broader range of strong line diagnostics available from the data.
+A separate work by \citet{Faisst2025} presents a more detailed analysis of the integrated metallicity and mass-metallicity relation. \citet{Fujimoto2025} discusses the cosmic evolution of metallicity gradients, and in conjunction with \citet{Lopez2026}, they present the metallicity maps for the full \acj\ sample.
+This work builds upon the analysis of \citet{Fujimoto2025} by incorporating a broader range of strong-line diagnostics available from the data.
 Additionally, we investigate the impact of different diagnostics and beam smearing on the resulting metallicity gradients, thereby complementing the analysis of \citet{Fujimoto2025}.